The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 When selecting a VPN, keep these aspects in mind:

-- A No Logs policy meaning the VPN provider doesn’t record your online activities or keep any logs that could be used to identify you.
-VeePN is clear about what data it collects with its strict No Logs policy.
+- No Logs policy implies that the VPN company does not log your web traffic or maintain any records which may be used to trace you.
+VeePN is transparent regarding the data that it gathers under its No Logs policy.

 - Strong encryption protocols to ensure your online activity is secure.
 AES-256 VPN encryption is the industry standard to date.
 VeePN uses it along with leading VPN protocols to give your data the best protection.